connext/vector/modules/contracts/README.md

 The initiator of a channel (as determined by `participants[]`), _must_ deposit using the `depositA` function in the `Multisig.sol` contract.
 The responder of a channel can deposit simply by sending funds to the multisig address.

-Calling `depositA` registers Alice's deposit `amount`, `assetId`, `depositNonce` as the latest deposit onchain.
+Calling `depositA` registers Alice's deposit `amount`, `assetAddress`, `depositNonce` as the latest deposit onchain.
 This means that Alice's flow for depositing funds is:

 1. Call `depositA` with funds (if this is the first deposit, Alice can do this while also deploying the proxy)
 2. Attempt to reconcile the latest deposit in Alice's balance offchain with Bob (i.e. add `deposit.amount` to `balanceA`)